 - If you are a preferred supplier: specify the fee already negotiated with the Client, you will receive a quarterly invoice for all your activities on the platform.

-- Immediate payment (if available): you may choose to activate this option, which is charged at €20 per day and allows you to be paid within three days after the Client validates your Activity Report.
+- Immediate payment (if available): you may choose to activate this option, which is charged €20 per day and allows you to be paid within three days after the validation of your Activity Report by the Client.
+To know more about this feature, please read this article.

 Once all the information is ready, click the button Validate the proposal on the top right corner of your screen.